andrewwhitten/Salesforce-Articles/Salesforce-Development-in-Github-Codespaces.md

 <img width="895" alt="Create Project" src="https://user-images.githubusercontent.com/41508645/153102794-af7c604b-0675-4f7e-a670-13ab4cc0336a.png">

 **Step 6:** **WARNING - Access Tokens represent a security risk if you somehow expose them!
 Be careful here.** Now we need to authorize a new Org to deploy to.
 This is a little tricky since we don't have a web browser on on remote linux development machine.
-Easiest way is to use an Access Token, and you can do that from the Salesforce CLI on your <b>local</b> machine.
-Use the sfdx force:org:display command, and use the Access Token in the resulting output (red line) below:
+Easiest way is to use an Access Token, and you can do that from the Salesforce CLI on your **local machine**.
+Use the ```sfdx force:org:display command```, and use the Access Token in the resulting output (red line) below:

 <img width="589" alt="Screen Shot 2022-02-09 at 11 55 33 am" src="https://user-images.githubusercontent.com/41508645/153101609-1ab7803c-8e34-471f-ae01-a6ac2e4fe1d4.png">